Updated: 2025-12-15

-Let's create a "now" page.
-It's like your about page, or contact page, but for the current moment.
+A now page is like your about page, or contact page.
+It is a web page for the current moment.
 Learn more at nownownow.com/about.

 Something I put on hold a few years ago for some reason is getting more certification.
 Gonna pick that back up.
 Also gonna start small, CompTIA Network+.
 Okay I know the reason.
 I got it into my head I wanted to be a super serious software engineer and put on the back burner some passions and interests.
 Funny how ideas take root.
 I cannot even pinpoint _where_ it came from.
 Probably just moving too quickly and was around more software engineering types than sysadmin and devops types.
 Anyway, I prefer designing + building the infrastructure and writing some code.
 Far more interesting to me.